BrianHicks/notes-app-2020/README.md

      - [ ] alt-shift-up and alt-shift-down to move nodes
      - [ ] preserve cursor position when joining nodes with backspace (put it at the join point)
      - [ ] delete selected text when splitting with enter (but if it's collapsed, no change)
+     - [ ] alt-enter or shift-enter or something should insert a linebreak in the current node
+     - [ ] cmd-enter should close the node in addition to Escape
 - [ ] search
   - [ ] finding nodes and navigating to their notes
   - [ ] backlinks